jezzsantos/automate/docs/authoring.md

 - The `--autocreate` is an optional parameter that defines whether an instance of the collection will be created automatically when the pattern is applied.
 By default, it is `true` if `--isrequired` is `true`, and `false` if `--isrequired` is `false`.

+!!! example
+    To the pattern: `automate edit add-collection "ACollectionName"`

+    To an element: `automate edit add-collection "ACollectionName" --aschildof "{AnElementName}"`

 ### Update collections

 To update an existing collection on any element/collection in the pattern: `automate edit update-collection "<NAME>" --aschildof "{<ANEXPRESSION>}"`